BlessedHopeLex/BlessedHopeLex.github.io/_services/2021-11-10-tabernacle-2.md

 The nation of Israel has no Ark until AFTER *they have apostatized and gone back into Egyptian idolatry* (chap.
 32).
 The Lord gives them time to break all Ten Commandments (chap.
 32) before He lets them build a "mercy seat."
 You can be certain that when they built it, they knew what it was for!

 The Ark remained in Shiloh (Joshua 18:1) after the conquest of the land.
 It was captured, temporarily, by the *Philistines* (1 Samuel 4-6) and was brought up from the house of *Obed-edom* by David in 1 Chronicles 13 (cf. 2 Samuel 6).
 Solomon placed it in the *Temple* in 1 Kings 8, but there is no record of Shishak or Nebuchadnezzar getting their hands on it.
-In Revelation 11:19, we can assume that it was RAPTURED before the destruction of Jerusalem under Nebuchadnezzar.
-Notice the *mobility of the ark* as it FLEW across the desert (see Numbers 10:33-36).
+In Revelation 11:19, we can assume that it was raptured before the destruction of Jerusalem under Nebuchadnezzar.
+Notice the *mobility of the ark* as it flew across the desert (see Numbers 10:33-36).

 #tabernacle